English at The Academy

 The Middle School (Years 7 - 10) English curriculum is aligned with the Cambridge Advanced programme to ensure that our students are ready to succeed with exceptional results in this rigorous and globally recognised external assessment.

-At senior levels, The Academy will offer the AS-Level English Literature at Year 12 to fulfil the literacy requirements outlined in the New Zealand University Entrance Standard (UE).
-Students will study drama texts, a selection of poetry, a Shakespearean play; and one prose.
+At senior levels, The Academy will offer the AS-Level English Language at Year 12 to fulfil the literacy requirements outlined in the New Zealand University Entrance Standard (UE).
 At Year 13, students choose to either continue to complete their full A-Level English qualification or take part in the school programme focusing on debate and advanced communication skills.

 "It is not true that we have only one life to live; if we can read, we can live as many more lives and as many kinds of lives as we wish."S.I.
 Hayakawa